RaiZiStyle/QTorrent_Search/README.md

 - [ ] Make a .exe installer
     - [ ] Make a onefile and used the path in it [Adding data using --onefile](https://stackoverflow.com/questions/51060894/adding-a-data-file-in-pyinstaller-using-the-onefile-option)

+# Step when software are release
+- [ ] Make a way to update the software at start

 # [Questions](Question.md)